togwand/nixos/README.md

 An interactive NixOS installer

 TODO:
-1. Finish a basic installer (without disko)
-2. Learn disko and put it into the flake_install function
+1. Learn disko and put it into the flake_install function
-3. Make the installation be impermanent
+2. Make the installation be impermanent